ddlaws0n/ddlawson.com/src/content/blog/another-test-post.md

 ---
-title: A test post about Astro
+title: My first test post which references the awesome Astro.Build Framework
 publishDate: '2023-02-07 19:16:00'
-description: Astro.JS is fantastic
+description: Astro.JS is a fantastic Javascript framework for novices and veterans alike
 draft: false
 ---